-This checklist will help you through the steps involved in getting ready to begin your studies at Space Studies.
+This checklist will help you through the steps involved to begin your studies at Space Studies.

 International students should visit the International Student Services website for more information on issues such as applying for a student VISA, coming to campus, etc.